Abbas Kazmi

 Abbas Kazmi (born 18 May 1955) is a criminal lawyer who received wide media coverage for representing Ajmal Kasab, the prime accused in the 26/11 Mumbai terror attacks.
-He was a participant in Bigg Boss.
+In 2010, he was a contestant in the reality show Bigg Boss 4.

 Biography

 Kazmi first came to Mumbai as an aspiring actor and worked in a few films such as Anjaan Rahen, with Feroz Khan and Asha Parekh, and Jugnoo, with Dharmendra and Hema Malini.
 He found little success in acting and so decided to go into law practice.

 After graduating in 1980 from K.C.
 College, Mumbai, Kazmi moved to Jeddah, Saudi Arabia.
 There he worked as a financial advisor.
 He moved back to Mumbai in 1993 and soon represented several suspects in the 1993 Mumbai bomb blast case.
 Other clients of his include Samajwadi Party leader Abu Asim Azmi and suspects in the case of Gulshan Kumar's murder.

 Kazmi was married in 1985.
 He has two daughters and one son.
 The name of his children are Anna, Samah and Ali.